Monargoras/financegoras/README.md

 ## Use locally

 - Database needed to run the application is not included in the repository
-- Setup SQL database, a MYSQL dump file to setup a new DB correctly is provided in the root directory of the project `financegoras.sql`
+- To setup SQL database, a MYSQL dump file to setup a new DB correctly is provided in the root directory of the project `financegoras.sql`
 - .env file is required to run the application, a sample .env file is provided in the root directory of the project `sample.env`
 - Run `yarn install` to install all the dependencies
 - Run `yarn dev` to start the application in development mode or `yarn build` to build the application and then `yarn start` to start the application in production mode